 Alcohol use disorder

 Alcohol use disorder can be hard to manage with moderation alone.
-If you find that moderation isn’t working, consider reaching out for additional help.
+If moderation doesn’t work for you, consider reaching out for additional help.
 You may be dealing with alcohol use disorder (AUD).

 - not being able to stop drinking, even when you try